 These lavender pots make the sweetest gifts for friends, neighbors, or just for yourself!
 Lavender is easy to plant and maintain, and it is a beautiful addition to any room, porch, patio, or tablescape.

 Lavender is a flowering plant original to the Mediterranean.
 However, its round shape, vibrant purple flowers, and lovely scent make it a favorite around the world.
-The fact that lavender is easy to plant and care for is another plus.
+The fact that English lavender and French Lavender are easy to plant and care for is another plus.

 Planting your own lavender pots is a simple, quick DIY, making them a perfect accent for outdoor celebrations such as bridal showers, wedding receptions, or spring birthdays.

 Originally published May 20, 2016 and updated with fresh details and content April 28, 2021.

 They are also an easy way to bring the outdoors into your home – their soft scent will fill your home and make everything smell clean and fresh.

 I’ve always loved lavender for its beautiful scent and its ease to maintain, but was even more inspired by it during our trip to St. Helena last Spring.
 I hope to find a little spare time this year to visit a lavender farm outside of St. Louis or in Kansas.
 And of course, I’m going to plant my own lavender this year as well!